geekodour/o/content/docs/tools/primary_toolchest.md

 ### Database {#database}

 {{< lft >}}
+-   Urgent AF
     -   Check [centerofci/mathesar](https://github.com/centerofci/mathesar) and see if can help in learning
+    -   Go through the excellent MySQL intermediate series by PlanetScale
+-   Sooner the better
     -   Experimenting more with SQLite (and ecosystem), Postgres (and ecosystem), Clickhouse, DuckDB, Redis.
--   Go through the excellent MySQL intermediate series by PlanetScale
+-   Lazy Sunday
     -   Check what's [PRQL](https://prql-lang.org/)'s about
 {{< /lft >}}

 -   I don't play with DBs on the daily but plan to.